ykcchong/OpenSpliceAI/experiments/commands.md

     - maybe in the future figure out if its possible with get_prediction
     - *NOTE: need to determine whether multithreading screws up order of BED file, esp LEN variable in convert_sequences*

-[] there is actually slowdown when multithreading convert_sequences...
+[x] there is actually slowdown when multithreading convert_sequences...
 - on the upside, threading automatically sorts all sequences in order
 - will try a different multithreading method
-- if it does not work
+- actually just got rid of threads altogether

 [] errors detected (not present in 3 for some reason), seems to have overinflated prediction numbers, as well as wrong coordinates for essentially all of the genes
 - likely not from multithreading as issue was present before it was implemented